South China tiger: Conservation

 In 1973, the South China tiger was classified as protected by controlled hunting.
 In 1977, it was classified as protected, and hunting was prohibited.
 All tiger subspecies are included on CITES Appendix I, banning international trade.
 All tiger range states and countries with consumer markets have banned domestic trade as well.
 At the 14th Conference of the Parties to CITES in 2007, an end to tiger farming and stopping domestic trade in farmed tiger products in China were called for.

+The South China tiger is listed as critically endangered on China's Red List of Vertebrates (as Panthera tigris amoyensis).

 The non-governmental organisation Save China's Tigers, with support of China's State Forestry Administration, has developed a plan to reintroduce captive-born South China tigers into large enclosures in southern China.
 The main concerns regarding the reintroduction are the availability of suitable habitat and adequate prey, and the fitness of the captive population.
 Landscape-level conservation of wilderness habitat and recovery of wild herbivore populations as prey base for the tiger will be required.
 A suggested eventual goal was to establish at least three populations, with each population consisting of a minimum of about 15–20 tigers living in a minimum of 1000 km2 of natural habitat.
 Cooperative field surveys and workshops have been carried out to identify suitable recovery areas.